+1b.
+NOT MET - The projected transfers in to the county school service fund have changed by more than the standard for one or more of the budget or subsequent two fiscal years.
+Identify the amount(s) transferred, by fund, and whether transfers are ongoing or one-time in nature.
+If ongoing, explain the county office's plan, with timelines, for reducing or eliminating the transfers.

+Explanation: Transfers in from the general fund to cover expenses for COVID-funded programs.

+(required if NOT met)

+( , , , , , , , , , , , , , , , , , , ,

-2023-24 Budget, July 1 County School Service Fund County Office of Education Criteria and Standards Review years.
-Identify the amount(s) trans reducing or eliminating the transfer sferred, by fund, and whether transfers are ongoing or one-time in nature.
-If ongoing, explain the county office's plan, with timelines, for s.
-Explanation: Transfers in from the general fund to cover expenses for COVID-funded programs. (required if NOT met) 1c. s out of the county school service fund have changed by more than the standard for one or more of the budget or subsequent two fiscal sferred, by fund, and whether transfers are ongoing or one-time in nature.
-If ongoing, explain the county office's plan, with timeframes, sfers.
+1c. out of the county school service fund have changed by more than the standard for one or more of the budget or subsequent two fiscal iferred, by fund, and whether transfers are ongoing or one-time in nature.
+If ongoing, explain the county office's plan, with timeframes, ifers.

 Explanation: Transfers out from the general fund and LCAP funding for positions previously paid by one-time funds and COVID funds.
+In addition,

-In addition, (required if NOT met) the annual contribution to the capital facilities fund.
+(required if NOT met) the annual contribution to the capital facilities fund.

 1d.
-NO - There are no capital projects that may impact the county school service fund operational budget.
-Project Information: (required if YES)
+NO - There are no capital projects t hat may impact the county school service fund operational budget.

+Project Information:

+(required if YES)

+-

+-